The Early Show: The CBS Morning News (1963)

-The 1970s
+Los Angeles newsman Joseph Benti was selected to replace Wallace.
+Notably, Benti was at a bar near the CBS Broadcast Center waiting for his shift to start as morning anchor on the early hours of June 6, 1968 when someone came onto the place to say that Robert F. Kennedy had been shot at midnight in California (which was 3:00 a.m in New York), necessitating having to try and get onto the air earlier than expected, complete with reports from Terry Drinkwater that saw Benti joined by Cronkite and Wallace midway through.
 It was during Joseph Benti's run (through August 28, 1970) that the program became the first regularly scheduled one-hour newscast on network television on March 31, 1969.
 Until 1981, it preceded Captain Kangaroo on CBS's morning schedule from 7:00 to 8:00 a.m.
 Eastern Time.
 The new hour-long format featured John Hart reading the news headlines from Washington, D.C. and CBS News Moscow correspondent Hughes Rudd as an occasional contributor.
 After Hart replaced Benti as the main anchor in New York City, the Washington anchor desk was assumed by Bernard Kalb until 1972, and by Nelson Benton for a year afterwards.
+It was announced in May 1973 that Benton and Hart would be replaced in midsummer.

-On August 6, 1973, Hart was replaced (he eventually went to NBC).
-In an effort to emulate Today, which had Barbara Walters as a co-anchor, Rudd was teamed up with former The Washington Post reporter Sally Quinn.
-Unfortunately for CBS, within days, the hugely publicized pairing of what was dubbed by the press as "the beauty and the grouch" (respectively referring to Quinn and Rudd) turned out to be a disaster.
-Quinn was gone after six months, leaving after the February 1, 1974 telecast.
+In an effort to emulate Today, which had Barbara Walters as a co-anchor, Rudd was teamed up with former The Washington Post reporter Sally Quinn, who received considerable publicity despite having no prior television experience.
+The broadcasts did little to shape the ratings beyond third place, with Quinn garnering little enthusiasm.
+In January 1974, she was put off the anchor desk in favor of contributing "special features and interviews daily from Washington."
+Quinn left after the February 1, 1974 telecast.
 A more experienced correspondent, Bruce Morton, later took over the Washington desk, remaining there until 1977.
 During that period, the newscast evolved into a straightforward delivery of the morning news, much like Cronkite's evening newscast.
 Despite the anchor turnover through the years, the broadcast set a consistent tone which emphasized news and ideas over celebrity gossip or self-help tips.
-The latest news bureau of CBS News Washington correspondent Barry Serafin.
-The anchor desk was subsequently shared by the team of Lesley Stahl and Richard Threlkeld, while Morton and Rudd returned to provide feature reports and commentary.
+Following Morton's departure, correspondent Barry Serafin took over anchor duties at the Washington desk.
+Morton and Rudd were each awarded a Peabody Award for their work in 1976.
+The anchor desk was subsequently shared by the team of Lesley Stahl and Richard Threlkeld (who co-anchored the program from 1977 to 1979), while Morton and Rudd returned to provide feature reports and commentary; Rudd would again leave the program in 1979.